347 AE · DRIFT ACTIVE

 Mira Caye

-"What does it mean to maintain a system when the maintenance itself keeps the truth from becoming visible?"
+"What does it mean to maintain a system when the maintenance itself keeps the record from becoming visible?"

 Audited Stratum · Jade Court Capital